 This is similar to the POLST, but only applies if you are found unresponsive without breathing and/or heartbeat.
-Like a POLST, you can also include the DNR order in your living will.
-Also like the POLST, the DNR order must be signed by you and your physician, may be restricted to when you’re terminally ill or extremely elderly and frail, and mentally are capable of making such a request.
+Like a POLST, you can include the DNR order in your living will and it must be signed by you and your physician, may be restricted to when you’re terminally ill or extremely elderly and frail, and mentally are capable of making such a request.
 In some states you may need witnesses or a notary.

 - You may want to have a DNR order if you have specific wishes about your end-of-life care, are ready for a natural death, have a terminal or critical illness, or are at significant risk for cardiac or respiratory arrest and don’t want these measures taken.

-- Sometimes these are not honored by EMTs in certain situations, for example CPR may be done if the body is warm or the event was witnessed.
+- Sometimes these are not honored by EMTs in certain situations, for example CPR may be done if your body is warm or the event was witnessed.

 Check the laws in your state.
-Although it is always a good idea to print them on bright-colored paper, some states may require special color forms.
-Many states also require that any at-home deaths be reported to the authorities via a service such as 911 or the police.
+Although it is always a good idea to print them on bright-colored paper, some states may require specific color forms.
+Many states require that any at-home deaths be reported to the authorities via a service such as 911 or the police.

 Place Them Where They are Visible

-Copies of advanced directives, POLST form, and DNR order should be printed on brightly-colored paper and displayed in an obvious location, such as the refrigerator, where EMTs or other first responders can find it.
-If the original documents are not stored in an accessible computer or physical file, also distribute copies to your healthcare professional, any family member, or other persons who may possibly be in a position to make an emergency medical decision.
+Copies of advance directives, POLST form, and DNR order should be printed on brightly-colored paper and displayed in an obvious location, such as the refrigerator, where EMTs or other first responders can find them.
+You can get a wallet card, necklace, or bracelet for when you are not at home.

 - Advance Care Planning.
 American Medical Association website.
 Accessed: April 9, 2020.